From the Novi Sad Raid to Auschwitz – Novi Sad the capital of the remembrance culture

 - Matica Srpska Library

-As part of the program, we will have a series of public forums in which we will discuss various aspects of the culture of remembrance in the context of contemporary social challenges with a special emphasis on antisemitism.
+A series of public forums in which we discussed various aspects of the culture of remembrance in the context of contemporary social challenges with a special emphasis on antisemitism.

 Exhibition: "Graphic Novel in Holocaust Education - From the Novi Sad Raid to Auschwitz"

-The exhibition “Graphic Novel in Holocaust Education – From the Novi Sad Raid to Auschwitz” will show a whole range of educational materials developed in the format of graphic novels based on true stories and young people who lived and suffered during World War II.
-Terraforming has been developing this type of educational material for several years and this exhibition will show what they have achieved until today.
+The exhibition “Graphic Novel in Holocaust Education – From the Novi Sad Raid to Auschwitz” showed a whole range of educational materials developed in the format of graphic novels based on true stories and young people who lived and suffered during World War II.
+Terraforming has been developing this type of educational material for several years and this exhibition showed what they have achieved until today.

 Exhibition: "The Future of Memory - From Raid to Auschwitz"

-The exhibition “The Future of Remembrance- From the Raid to Auschwitz” will commemorate one of the most terrible events that forever changed the face of Novi Sad – the Novi Sad Raid in a specific way.
-It will show different places in the world where the memory of the suffering of our people is kept.
+The exhibition “The Future of Remembrance- From the Raid to Auschwitz” commemorated one of the most terrible events that forever changed the face of Novi Sad – the Novi Sad Raid in a specific way.
+It showed different places in the world where the memory of the suffering of our people is kept.

 Program